 One of the most popular Canadianisms is the use of the word “eh.”
-Saying it in the usual intonation is a commonly known Canadian linguistic stereotype together with “aboot.”
+It’s a Canadian linguistic stereotype together with “aboot.”
 Have you ever wondered why Canadians say it all the time?

 The origin of “eh”

-According to CBC News, the use of “eh” predates Confederation.
+The use of “eh” predates Confederation.
 Its first known use was in an Irish play written in 1773 called She stoops to Conquor.
 More than 60 years later, Thomas Chandler- Haliburton published The Clockmaker (1836) which featured life in nineteenth-century Nova Scotia.
 The dialogue in the sketches are peppered heavily with “eh.”
-This shows that Canadians have been using it as long as Canadian English has been around.
+This points to the fact that Canadians have been using it for as long as Canadian English has been around.

-In the 1970s and 80s, “eh” became more entrenched as characteristically Canadian in the 1970s and 80s.
-In 1971, Time Magazine published an article entitled Canadian English: It’s a little different, eh? which talked about “eh” as a true Canadianism.
-Then in the 1980s, SCTV’s show, Great White North featured the fictional all-Canadian brothers Bob and Doug McKenzie.
-They popularized the Canadian stereotype of a hoser, a derogatory term meaning an unsophisticated slob who watches hockey all day, drinks beer all the time, wears a lot of flannel, and ends his sentences with “eh.”
+“Eh” became entrenched as characteristically Canadian in the 1970s and 80s.
+In 1971, Time Magazine published an article entitled Canadian English: It’s a little different, eh? which focused on “eh” as a true Canadianism.
+Meanwhile, Bob and Doug McKenzie of the hit show Great White North popularized the hoser stereotype.
+Hoser is a derogatory term meaning an unsophisticated slob who watches hockey all day, drinks beer all the time, wears a lot of flannel and ends each sentence with “eh.”
 The satire made an indelible mark in popular culture.